 One other important aspect of using a corporate email account (e.g. firstname.lastname@example.org) is email deliverability.
 Because routing the sending of emails through one of these accounts is more configurable, I can ensure a much higher probability of emails coming from your website not ending up in people’s spam filters.
 If you’ve told a form submitter that your website will immediately respond with an email containing the details of their submission, that benefit loses a fair bit of its lustre when it apparently is never received but is found the next day in their spam folder.

-A contact form is an opportunity to initially collect some important information about the person submitting it.
+A contact form is an opportunity to collect some important information about the person submitting it at the outset of communications.
 It’s also potentially a way to get further automate processes that you manually handle today.
-If nothing else, a well-designed and -executed contact form indicates to your potential customers that some thought has gone into it, which reflects well on you and your reputation.
+If nothing else, a well-designed and -executed contact form shows your potential customers that some thought has gone into it, which reflects well on you and your reputation.